 Also, the website becomes customized to my American Express products once I log-in at the top right corner of the screen.
 The site tells me the amount of AMEX Membership Rewards points I have, although I would not recommend using them here.
 I’ll detail that more later.

-The site also tells me about the perks that I have with my various American Express cards that I currently hold, including earning 5X per dollar on flights, a $200 airline fee credit, and complimentary Hilton Gold Status with The Platinum Card® from American Express.
+The site also tells me about the perks that I have with my various American Express cards that I currently hold, including earning 5X per dollar on flights book directly with airlines or through Amex Travel, an up to $200 airline fee credit, and complimentary Hilton Gold Status with The Platinum Card® from American Express.
 It’s one of my favorite cards for earning American Express Membership Rewards points.

 As you scroll further down the page, it continues to customize to your personal American Express experience based on your cards that you currently hold.